Walker Art Center

 A major catalogue accompanies the exhibition.

-Curator: Eva Respini, associate curator, with Lucy Gallun, curatorial assistant, Museum of Modern Art, New York
+Curator: Eva Respini, associate curator, with Lucy Gallun, curatorial assistant, The Museum of Modern Art, New York

 Walker coordinating curator: Siri Engberg

-Major support for the Walker Art Center’s presentation is provided by Martha and Bruce Atwater and John L. Thomson.
-Additional support is generously provided by Karen and Ken Heithoff and Elizabeth Redleaf.
+Major support for the Walker Art Center’s presentation is generously provided by Martha and Bruce Atwater, Elizabeth Redleaf, and John L. Thomson.
+Additional support is provided by the Broad Art Foundation, Marilyn and Larry Fields, and Karen and Ken Heithoff.
+Media partner Mpls.St.Paul Magazine.